Skip to main content

 sessionIdYour session ID (for verification)session_xxxxxx

 metadataYour custom metadata (JSON-encoded string).
-Internal fields like apiKey, ozuraApiKey, idempotencyKey, merchantName, and waxKey are automatically filtered out.{"orderId":"order_123"}
+Internal fields apiKey, ozuraApiKey, idempotencyKey, merchantName, and waxKey are automatically filtered.
+For sessions that originated from a payment link, paymentLinkId is not filtered and will appear here.{"orderId":"order_123"}

 transactionIdUnique transaction ID from the payment processor2603130000113B86C